Biotelemetry and Behavioral Ecology Lab

 - How are the distribution, behavior, and population structure of baleen whales in Antarctica influenced by a rapidly changing environment?

 Each of these themes is being addressed in a different long-term research program.
-Through the incorporation of new sensor packages, video, and audio technology, we are working with colleagues at a number of universities and institutes to develop new tags that can precisely measure underwater behaviors of marine mammals and that can be used on a number of species from the smallest porpoise to the largest whale.
+Through the incorporation of both new sensor packages, video, and audio technology, as well as biological and physiological monitoring from long term tissue datasets, we are working with colleagues at a number of universities and institutes globally to develop new approaches to monitor and conserve marine mammal populations from the smallest porpoise to the largest whale.